 1. Keep an eye out for special offers

 As one of the largest car leasing providers in the UK, Intelligent Car Leasing offers a range of special car leasing deals.
-These come directly from the UK’s largest finance funders or they are bespoke terms that we have negotiated with specific manufacturers thanks to our size.
-While these deals can change daily or weekly, depending on stock availability, they are guaranteed to be amongst the most competitive in the UK.
+These come directly from the UK’s largest finance funders or they are bespoke terms that have been negotiated with specific manufacturers.
+While these deals can change daily or weekly, depending on stock availability, they are amongst the most competitive in the UK.
 So, first things first.
 If you can be flexible on your choice of car, check out this area first.

 2. Run a comparison to help you decide